draobrehtom/redm-trains/README.md

 Here is what I managed to uncover:

 The train behaves differently depending on whether it is **migrated**.
-That is, if its owner has been changed, or as you called it "orphaned," the train begins to behave differently.
+That is, if its owner has been changed the train begins to behave differently.
 For example, I tested the following scenario:

 ### Scenario
 The train moves away from the owner and goes beyond the streaming range (owner's scope of 424.0 units).
 How will the train behave if: